All Episodes

 So we had to invent a whole new paint.

-And it's called gold rush.
+And it's called Gold Rush.

-But Trump had a a trademark or something on the gold, it looked like gold leaf on his 727.
+But Trump had a trademark or something on the gold, it looked like gold leaf on his 727.

 If you go higher than that, it starts to peel off and so forth.

-But I remember calling him and asking about what do you want to use it for?
+But I remember calling him and asking about, what do you want to use it for?

-I said, I just put a little strip of it on the oh, is that it?
+I said, I just put a little strip of it on the, oh, is that it?

-Oh, well then no problem.
+Oh, well, then no problem.

 Have at it.

-I'll put my people in touch with you, I give you the number, and then you can run with it.
+I'll give you the number and you can run with it.

 Anyway, where all this started is this story about Trump out campaigning Hillary.

-He went for example, 133 visits to Florida.
+He went, for example, 133 visits to Florida.

 This is in the last few weeks.